 His community work has been recognized by hundreds of prominent organizations, including a Humanitarian Award from the United States House of Representatives for his work with the American Red Cross, as well as honors by groups including the Salvation Army, Shelter Partnership and others.

 A long-time stand-up comic who regards Bob Hope and Johnny Carson as heroes, Fritz has done stand-up for decades at local comedy clubs.
 Fritz has appeared several times on the "The Tonight Show" with Johnny Carson and Jimmy Fallon.
 He had a number of series and specials that aired on NBC4 including “What a Week,” “It's Fritz,” “Fritz and Friends" and "The Perils of Parenting."
 He earned four Los Angeles Area Emmy Awards for his work.

-Originally from Philadelphia, Coleman attended Salem College in West Virginia and Temple University in Philadelphia where he studied radio, television and film.
-Coleman is an avid runner, rollerblader and skier.
-He lives in the San Fernando Valley and has two sons and a daughter.
+Born in Bryn Mawr, Pennsylvania, Fritz attended Salem College in West Virginia and Temple University in Philadelphia where he studied radio, television and film.
+He proudly served his country in the U.S. Navy.
+Fritz lives in the San Fernando Valley and has three children and two grandchildren.